Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Meta-Population Model for Spatial Growth

 We implement a two-species version of the Eden model \cite{eden1961two}, coupled to a landscape of hotspots.
 This simple meta-population model has been extensively studied and used in investigations of evolutionary dynamics, including phenomena such as fitness collapse \cite{Lavrentovich2015a}, fixation \cite{Krishnan2019}, and gene surfing \cite{Paulose_2020,Gralka2016}, and it generates clone size distributions that reproduce experimental observations \cite{Fusco2016}.

 The two sub-populations in our model are a \emph{wild-type} and a \emph{mutant}, the latter having a selective disadvantage compared to the former.
-Our simulated population is arranged on a hexagonal grid, with each filled grid site containing a well-mixed sub-population, called a \emph{deme}, that can expand into neighboring sites (Fig.~\ref{hexgraph}A, \href{https://pages.jh.edu/dbeller3/resources/SI-Videos/Gonzalez-Nunez-arXiv-2024b/Movie S1.gif}{Supplementary Movie S1}.
+Our simulated population is arranged on a hexagonal grid, with each filled grid site containing a locally well-mixed \emph{deme}, which can grow by filling an empty neighboring site (Fig.~\ref{hexgraph}A, \href{https://pages.jh.edu/dbeller3/resources/SI-Videos/Gonzalez-Nunez-arXiv-2024b/Movie S1.gif}{Supplementary Movie S1}).
+The genetic character of each deme is assumed to be uniquely determined by the first individual to arrive.
 This corresponds to the regime where growth to local carrying capacity occurs faster than migration or mutation.
-For this reason, the genetic character of each deme is assumed to be uniquely determined by the first individual to arrive.
-This means that a single identifier can be used to characterize the local genetic composition, which we represent with one of two distinct colors corresponding to wild-type (red) or mutants (yellow).
+A single identifier thus characterizes the local genetic composition, which we represent with one of two distinct colors corresponding to wild-type (red) or mutants (yellow).

-To model competition for scarce resources and space, our system allows reproduction of demes only at the expansion front where the population borders the empty region; the dynamics behind the front is ``frozen'', with no changes allowed to occupied demes.
+To model competition for scarce resources and space, our system allows reproduction of demes only at the expansion front where the population borders the empty region; the dynamics behind the front is ``frozen'', with no changes allowed to occupied sites.
 Initial conditions consist of a single, filled line of $L$ sites at the bottom edge on the hexagonal grid.
-The mutant's growth rate $\Gamma_m = 1 - s$ is smaller than that of the wild-type, $\Gamma_w = 1$, by the wild-types selective fitness advantage $s$.
+The mutant's growth rate $\Gamma_m = 1 - s$ is smaller than that of the wild-type, $\Gamma_w = 1$, by the wild-type's selective fitness advantage $s$.
 Deleterious mutations correspond to the interval $1 > s > 0$.
 When a wild-type deme replicates into a neighboring lattice site, the newly filled site is a mutant deme with probability $\mu$, the mutation rate, and wild-type with probability $1-\mu$.
-Back mutation of mutant to wild-type is assumed not to occur.
+Back mutation of mutant to wild-type is assumed not to occur, so replication of a mutant deme always fills a neighboring empty site with another mutant deme.